 Elizabeth's pedagogy empowers students to teach each other and themselves through critical encounters with historical sources.
 She leads courses on early modern architectural culture, theory, and historiography.
 She also supports student research projects from the undergraduate to the Ph.D. level in the areas of European architectural history as well as the history of global architectural exchange.

 Elizabeth's research examines modes of exchange across architectural cultures and between architecture and other disciplines such as the natural sciences and the figural arts.
-Elizabeth has articles (published and forthcoming) in the Journal of the Society of Architectural Historians, the Zeitschrift für Kunstgeschichte, and the Journal of the Warburg and Courtauld Institutes.
-Elizabeth is completing her first book, The Edifice Undone: Architecture and the Figural Arts in Wendel Dietterlin's Renaissance.
-The book examines how the Architectura treatise of Wendel Dietterlin the Elder (c.
-1550-1599) and its models for ornament in all media shaped the rise of the professional architect as a designer of spaces, images, and objects from the sixteenth-century Rhineland to seventeenth-century Peru.
-During the 2017-2018 academic year, she served as Robert H. Lehman Fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies in Florence.
+Elizabeth has articles (published and forthcoming) in the Journal of the Society of Architectural Historians, the Journal of the Warburg and Courtauld Institutes, and 21: Inquiries into Art History, and the Visual.
+Beiträge zur Kunstgeschichte und visuellen Kultur.
+Elizabeth is completing her first book, The Edifice Undone: Architectural Practices in Wendel Dietterlin's Renaissance.
+The book probes how the Architectura treatise of Wendel Dietterlin the Elder (c.
+1550-1599) established a novel rapport between the practices of architecture and the techniques of other arts and sciences that shaped the seventeenth-century rise of empirical thought in northern Europe, and transformed architecture from the sixteenth-century Rhineland to seventeenth-century Peru.
+During the 2017-2018 academic year, Elizabeth served as Robert H. Lehman Fellow at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies in Florence.
 There she began developing her second book project: Nature and Imitation in Early Modern Architecture.